 The Web Console’s Overview page provides an ‘at a glance’ view of your project’s health by displaying different top down views of your error / crash data.
-As of June 2021, we are releasing the first iteration of this page with default widgets to enable the following use cases:
+The widgets in place were designed to serve that goal by enabling a number of important use cases:

-- Top Down Synthesis: Aggregate widgets allow developers or project leads to quickly see how many total, unique, and open errors have been reported in their project for a fast, simple status update
+- Top Down Synthesis: Aggregate widgets allow developers or project leads to quickly see their application's stability and how many total, unique, and open errors have been reported in their project for a fast, simple status update

-- Errors By Release Visualization: Users can visualize their error count through time, broken out by application version to monitor their app’s stability across releases
+- Application Stability Over Time: Users can visualize their error count through time, broken out by application version to monitor their app’s stability across releases.

 - Filter the Overview: As with the Web Console’s Explore, Triage, and Debug view, the Overview page can also be manipulated using the global filter bar to suit your specific needs!